sertit/Rusle/README.md

 # RUSLE

-Processing the Mean (annual) soil loss (in ton/ha/year) with the RUSLE model.
+Computing the Mean (annual) soil loss (in ton/ha/year) with the RUSLE model.

 ## Inputs

+### Location of the AOI.
+Can be :
+- "Europe" : AOI located in Europe
+- Or "Global" : AOI located outside Europe

 ![Arcgis  pro toolbox](static/Arcgis_pro_Toolbox.PNG)